 Agencies using the Workforce Capability Success Profile or Capability and Leadership Framework can continue to access relevant information on this page.

 The Workforce Capability Success Profile (Success Profile) is a leadership competency framework that describes key leadership and management behaviours across 4 roles:

 - team leader (manages individuals)

 By identifying these roles, agencies consider the value proposition of roles rather than the traditional lens of hierarchical structures or classification levels.

-The Public Service Commission uses the Success Profile to underpin sectorwide talent management strategies including workforce planning, leadership capability assessments, performance management, leadership development and succession planning, leadership roadmap and recruitment and selection pathways.
+The Success Profile can be used to underpin talent management strategies including workforce planning, leadership capability assessments, performance management, leadership development and succession planning, leadership roadmap and recruitment and selection pathways.